agile-ts/documentation/docs/packages/core/features/collection/selector/Introduction.md

 ## 🔨 Use case
-We might use the Selector, if we want to select the current logged-in User from a User Collection.
+We might use the Selector to select the current logged-in User from a User Collection.
 ```ts
 const CURRENT_USER = USERS.select(/* current logged-in userId */);
 ```